PrismLauncher/prismlauncher.org/src/wiki/getting-started/controller-support.md

 For Minecraft 1.12.2 to 1.19.2 on Forge we recommend the **Controllable** mod.

-Controllable can be be installed using Prism Launcher's mod downloader function from the **CurseForge** service.
+Controllable can be installed using Prism Launcher's mod downloader function from the **CurseForge** service.

 Once installed, you may now launch your instance, and find that the mod should begin working immediately.